 There is no doubt that some of the price spikes and volatility are due to genuine supply and demand issues, dramatically exacerbated by the shocks from the pandemic and Russia's attack on Ukraine as well as soaring inflation across the globe and central bank policies.
 However, it also appears that some potentially significant amount of these price spikes and volatility are due to excess speculation in the commodities markets, even though excessive commodity speculation is prohibited and a practice the CFTC is specifically mandated to prevent.
-This view is supported by years of extensive research showing excess speculation and is suggested by the recent historic profits reported by commodity market intermediaries and financial firms, including Cargill, Bunge, Trafigura, and Wall Street's largest banks' trading desks (as detailed below).
+For example, according to a report by The International Panel of Experts on Sustainable Food Systems (IPES-Food), wheat futures prices shot up so high soon after the war started that some grain elevators stopped buying futures contracts from farmers because they "feared prices would fall again by the time they sold."
+In this situation, the cash and futures prices were not converging, and "failure to do so is a telltale sign of factors beyond supply and demand at play."
+The start of the price spikes and volatility are due to genue as spikes.